What to Grow in Your State This May

 Myosotis

 These small, self-seeding plants belong to the Boraginaceae family and thrive in a Mediterranean climate, as found in some parts of South Australia.
 Its dainty flowers, historically seen as a sign of remembrance, are distinctly blue with yellow centres that pop up in spring.
-They are extremely low maintenance plants well suited to sowing in containers or directly into the garden.
-Plant in a partially shady spot in particularly hot regions, or full sun elsewhere, and keep soil moist for the best chance of survival.
-Forget-me-nots are a rapid spreading species that can pop up in unwanted areas, so it’s a good idea to contain them if you do not want this.
+They are extremely low-maintenance plants that are well suited to sowing in containers or directly into the garden.
+Plant in a partially shady spot in particularly hot regions or full sun elsewhere, and keep the soil moist for the best chance of survival.
+Forget-me-nots are a rapidly spreading species that can pop up in unwanted areas, so it’s a good idea to contain them if you do not want this.